 - in Estonia, you can use your ID-card or mobile ID to do it online, or visit a bank office with your passport or ID card if you have no access to online authentication methods

 - in Latvia you can apply for Smart-ID electronically using your ID-card, or by visiting your local bank office.
-Or you can use your internet bank link identification (PIN calculator, code card or an existing Smart-ID account) if you want to apply for a Smart-ID Basic account
+Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account

 - In Lithuania, you can apply for Smart-ID electronically using your ID-card or Mobile-ID, or you could visit your local bank office.
-Or you can use your internet bank link identification (PIN calculator, code card or an existing Smart-ID account) if you want to apply for a Smart-ID Basic account
+Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account

 If you don’t have access to any of the online identification methods, take your national ID document to your local bank office.
 Read more about Smart-ID registration methods.